-Embrace the “Big 4” of Social Media
+Embrace the “Big 4” of Social Media Marketing

-Social media has forever changed the way companies interact with customers.
+Social media marketing has forever changed the way companies interact with customers.
 Previously, there were many layers of interaction between sellers and buyers; today, people can simply tweet or DM a Brand to ask questions, share thoughts or make complaints.
 To be part of the conversation and stay relevant, your company should consider having a presence on the “Big Four” social media platforms: Facebook, Twitter, Instagram, and LinkedIn.

 Some people might discover that they don’t need to be on every platform; perhaps your target market doesn’t overlap neatly with one or more of the platforms.
 For example, if you are selling medical equipment you may not need Instagram, or if you are selling dog clothes you may not need to be on LinkedIn.
 In simple terms – you need to be where your audience is to stay relevant and remain profitable.

 Needing to engage on social media platforms can feel overwhelming at times as people are seeing thousands of posts every day.
 How do you make sure your brand stands out?
 We break it down for you in 4 easy, digestible steps to create lasting relationships with your followers on social media.

 Why does a brand voice matter?
 It’s an important part of social media success, and it often determines whether your audience continues to follow your brand over time.
 It’s critical to establish a voice for your brand to maintain that you’re talking as an authority or expert in a certain field.
 Many people who have a strong relationship with a brand say shared values are a primary reason for it.